Femtoscopic study of the proton-proton and proton-deuteron systems in heavy-ion collisions at the LHC: Data analysis

 The V0 detectors are utilized in the trigger system to determine the centrality of the collision.
 They consist of two arrays of scintillators, each comprising 32 scintillator counters, covering the pseudorapidity ranges of $2.8 < \eta < 5.1$ (V0A), and $-3.7 < \eta < -1.7$ (V0C).
 The minimum bias trigger for recording collision events requires that both V0 detectors register at least one hit simultaneously, coinciding with a collision occurring within a bunch crossing at the center of the ALICE detector.
 The centrality of the collision, expressed as a percentage of the total hadronic cross section, is determined based on the amplitudes of the signals left in both V0 arrays~\cite{Abelev:2013qoq}.
 In this study, the collisions are classified into three intervals of the Pb–Pb cross section: $\mbox{0--10\%}$, $\mbox{10--30\%}$, and $\mbox{30--50\%}$.
 All centrality classes use events selected using the minimum bias trigger.
 In addition, the central and semi-central triggers~\cite{ALICEcentrality} are used to enhance the statistical significance in $\mbox{0--10\%}$ and $\mbox{30--50\%}$ centrality intervals, respectively.
 To ensure uniform acceptance at midrapidity, only collisions occurring within $\pm~10$ cm of the nominal interaction point along the beam axis are used in the study.

 The ITS is a silicon detector made of six cylindrical layers used for precise primary vertex reconstruction.
+It also participates in pile-up removal by utilizing hit information from the SPD layers, resulting in a negligible residual pile-up contribution~\cite{Aamodt:2010aa, ALICE:2014sbx}.
 The TPC is the main tracking detector, used for momentum reconstruction and particle identification (PID) via specific energy-loss (d$E$/d$x$) measurement.
 It is a gas-filled cylindrical barrel, divided into two halves by a central cathode, with each half having its readout.
 Charged particles ionize the gas, producing drifting electrons that create signals in the pad rows of one of 18 azimuthal sectors.
+The reconstructed tracks are required to have at least 80 clusters deposited in the TPC by a single particle.
 The TOF detector is also used in PID, as it can determine the mass hypothesis of a measured particle by combining its time-of-flight measurement with the expected trajectory length and momentum.
 It is shaped as a hollow cylinder surrounding the other detectors at a distance of about 380 cm from the center of the beam pipe.
 The TOF utilizes Multigap Resistive Plate Chamber (MRPC) detectors to measure the time at which charged particles cross its sensitive gas volume.